WilliamZhang20/Flight-Tracker/README.md

 # Flight-Tracker

 This project takes ADS-B signals from aircraft collected by an SDR (Software-Defined-Radio) then pushes the information to a database.
+The data can then be used in countless ways.
-It will process the aircraft callsign, latitude, longitude, speed, and heading.
+The main parameters that processed in this repository are the aircraft callsign, latitude, longitude, speed, and heading.

+## Getting started

+## Future Updates

-Then, there will be a web app to allow the user to watch a map showing past recordings from my SDR in Ottawa.
+- A web app to see the flights on a map

-## Work in progress
+- Front-end and back-end features to open the website from anywhere